metagentools/ConDiGA/README.md

 ##  Issues and Questions

-If you have any questions, issues or suggestions, please post them under [CondiGA Issues](https://github.com/metagentools/ConDiGA/issues).
+If you have any questions, issues or suggestions, please post them under [ConDiGA Issues](https://github.com/metagentools/ConDiGA/issues).

-## Contributing to Phables
+## Contributing to ConDiGA

-Are you interested in contributing to the Phables project?
+Are you interested in contributing to the ConDiGA project?
 If so, you can check out the contributing guidelines in [CONTRIBUTING.md](https://github.com/metagentools/ConDiGA/blob/develop/CONTRIBUTING.md).

 # Acknowledgement